microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 We exported our custom model in the ONNX format.

-ONNX is community project launched by Microsoft and Facebook to promote the free exchange and deployment of AI models, and supported by a wide range of applications and technology vendors.
+ONNX, or Open Neural Network Exchange, is a community project launched by Microsoft and Facebook to promote the free exchange and deployment of AI models, and supported by a wide range of applications and technology vendors.

 Now that we've trained our custom vision model, let's integrate it into the Tailwind Traders app.